Table of Content

 Using Blockchain as Deception

-It’s my mission to try and keep up with the huge amount information out there, weed out the nonsense and champion the good projects for you.
-Let’s be super clear, up front.
-I strongly believe in Bitcoin and I believe strongly that most of other coins and their Bollocks chains are very, very questionable.
+It’s my mission to try and keep up with the huge amount of information out there, weed out the nonsense and champion the good projects for you.
+Let’s be super clear, upfront.
+I strongly believe in Bitcoin and I believe strongly that most of the other coins and their Bollocks chains are very, very questionable.
 Don’t get me wrong ‘super shit coin’ that now has a war chest of Millions and in some case’s Billions to play with has a good chance of succeeding.
-Who could not make something succeed with that amount of money to work with.
-It’s a laughable situation but at least the clean out is underway and we will be left with the next Amazon, the next Facebook.
+Who could not make something succeed with that amount of money to work with?
+It’s a laughable situation but at least the cleanout is underway and we will be left with the next Amazon, the next Facebook.
 For the smart investor, huge returns are still very much available.
-For the cashed-up CEO of a dodgy ICO, sleepless nights and in some cases possible jail time await.
+For the cashed-up CEO of a dodgy ICO, sleepless nights and in some cases possible jail time awaits.
 FUD, fear, uncertainty and doubt are entering his mind now.
 FUD is a term usually used in reference to market sentiment, but I think it’s a great way to describe what will be causing the scammers sleepless nights.
 The party is over!
 People expect results and authorities are starting to ask tough questions of him and his marketing team, I am assuming they didn’t hire anyone else!
-Coders, nah, personal shoppers and a masseuse is more likely.
+Coders, nah, personal shoppers and a masseuse are more likely.

 Bitcoin is Here to Stay